 And, if that wasn’t enough, here’s another one.

 7. Social media isn’t immune to PPC fraud

 As advertising on the social media networks becomes increasingly popular, so these platforms become more attractive to ad fraud.
 Although the figure of 20-25% fraudulent traffic applies to traditional PPC networks like Google and Bing, the exact figure is less clear on the social media networks.
 Some companies put the figure at 30%, with some reports suggesting over 60%.
 In short, be wary of click fraud on your Facebook ads…

 8. Even click farms have become more advanced

-The image of a click farm is of a warehouse in a low income country stuffed full of people clicking on paid ads.
+The image of a click farm is of a warehouse in a low-income country stuffed full of people clicking on paid ads.
 Nowadays, the click farm tends to be a bank of smartphones and tablets operated by a few people, meaning there can be some human interaction to make the interaction seem real or to get around captchas.
-With the growth of botnets and fake news ‘cyborgs’ (which have the potential for being turned to ad fraud), the networks of devices that can be used to carry out click fraud and DDOS attacks is growing bigger by the day.
+With the growth of botnets and fake news ‘cyborgs’ (which have the potential for being turned into ad fraud), the networks of devices that can be used to carry out click fraud and DDOS attacks are growing bigger by the day.
 It’s never been more crucial to monitor and protect PPC ads.

 If you’d like to know more about these shady operations, you can read our recent investigation into the click farm industry.

 9. Covid-19 may have crashed some industries, but others are booming